TamimEhsan/blog/jogajog.md

 2. GET api/:room/:timestamp => returns all the message of a room after the given timestamp
 3. POST api/:room => sends a message to a room

-The ftp server exposes a directory from which users can download contents.
+The file server exposes a directory from which users can download contents.

 The file uploader service will listen to any upload request and save the files in the directory exposed by the ftp server.